vanusy/nengo/docs/nengorc.rst

 Example
 -------

 This example demonstrates how to set settings in an RC file::

     [decoder_cache]
-    size: 536870912  # setting the decoder cache size to 512MiB.
+    size: 512 MB  # setting the decoder cache size to 512MB.

 Configuration options
 ---------------------